quizlyfun/hogwarts/docs/source/index.rst

 Harry Potter House Quiz - Hogwarts House Quiz - HP House Quiz
 ===================================

 Ahoy, all you aspiring wizards and witches, Muggles and magical creatures alike!
 Prepare yourselves for a journey more thrilling than a game of Quidditch on a Nimbus 2000!
 Today, we're plunging into the fantastical realm of magic, mischief, and, of course, questionable fashion choices (looking at you, Professor Snape's robes).
-The spellbinding adventure of the Harry Potter House Quiz is about to commence!
+The spellbinding adventure of the `Harry Potter House Quiz <https://quizly.co/harry-potter-house-sorting-quiz/>`_ is about to commence!

-➤ ► Play Harry Potter House Quiz 👉 https://quizly.co/harry-potter-house-sorting-quiz/

 Unraveling the Wizarding Riddles